-This option embeds the cur or csv files that are used for creating the curves.
+Embed cur/csvThis option embeds the cur or csv files that are used for creating the curves.
 The session file with embedded cur/csv files no longer depend on these files and the session can be retrieved even if these files are deleted or lost.
-If you want this option to be enabled always, you can set the preference thissession_embed_cur_csv_files: ON (see Format of the oa pref File for more details).
+If you want this option to be enabled always, you can set the preference this\session\embed\cur\csv\files: ON (see Format of the oa\pref File for more details).